JRanjan-Biswal/version-push/readme.md

 1. This is used to push command to the respective branch
 2. Also is used to maintain the semantic versioning
+3. auto pushed the code to the current branch after version change

 <br />